-Where do I start… I’d pay my house off and extend it, treat all my family and friends to whatever they wanted, I’d go back to New York with my wife and party, get an old American car, take The Damn Heavy away and record another album, get some heating for the studio, probably get more tattoos, definitely more vintage guitars, I’d also try and clone my dog.
+Where do I start… I’d pay my house off and extend it, treat all my family and friends to whatever they wanted, I’d go back to New York and party, get an old American car, take The Damn Heavy away and record another album, get some heating for the studio, probably get more tattoos, definitely more vintage guitars, I’d also try and clone my dog.
 I’d have a lot of fun, put it that way.

 We hope you’ve enjoyed reading this and finding out a bit more about us here at Studio Seventeen!